fiskaltrust/portal-manual-doc/doc/handbook-general/configuration.md

 ### Signature Creation Unit<a name="SCU"></a>
 Refer to the chapters in the appendices for the national implementations of a signature creation unit.

+### Update

+With this module the configuration of a group of CashBox (grouped by package version) can be updted to a new versio of the fiskaltrust.Service.